Do I have to wear a mask?

 Based on the best information available, it is clear that Coronavirus diseases spread most easily via airborne water droplets.
 For example, when an infected person sneezes or coughs.
 Wearing a face mask has been definitively shown to restrict the spread of airborne diseases.

 The problem is that a significant number of infected people are either unaware or display no symptoms.
 That could be you and me.
 We may be infectious, capable of innocently passing on the virus to anyone around us.
 If we wear a face mask ‘when it matters’ we are protecting our community, friends and colleagues, our families, and ourselves.

 When should I wear a mask?

 First, how do they work?

-Let’s not get too technical but they work as a two-way barrier.
+Let’s not get too technical, but masks work as a two-way barrier.
 They protect the wearer by acting as a filter which reduces the chances of inhaling infectious airborne water droplets.
-More significantly they prevent ‘larger’ expelled droplets (the wearer’s coughs and sneezes) from evaporating into smaller droplets which would otherwise travel further and put others more at risk.
+More significantly, they prevent ‘larger’ expelled droplets (the wearer’s coughs and sneezes) from evaporating into smaller droplets which would otherwise travel further and put others more at risk.

 Read our article on The risk of infection by water droplets and touching infected surfaces.